Higher chromatic Thom spectra via unstable homotopy theory: Applications

 Recall that $\S/2$, $C\eta$, $\S\mmod 2$, $\S\mmod\eta = X(2)$, and $A$ are Thom spectra over $S^1$, $S^2$, $\Omega S^2$, $\Omega S^3$, and $\Omega S^5$ respectively.
 Proposition \ref{thom} therefore implies that there are maps $f:\Omega S^3\to \B\Aut(\S/2)$ and $g:\Omega S^5\to \B\Aut(C\eta)$ whose Thom spectra are equivalent to $\S\mmod 2$ and $\S\mmod\eta$, respectively.
 The maps $f$ and $g$ define local systems of spectra over $\Omega S^3$ and $\Omega S^5$ whose fibers are equivalent to $\S/2$ and $C\eta$ (respectively), and one interpretation of Proposition \ref{A-wood} is that these local systems in fact factor as

-If one could prove this directly, then Proposition \ref{A-wood} would be an immediate consequence.
-We argue this for the first case in Remark \ref{A-ehp-split}.
-We do not know how to argue this for the second case. \end{remark} \begin{remark} The first EHP sequence in Remark \ref{A-ehp} splits via the Hopf map $S^3\to S^2$.
+Proposition \ref{A-wood} is an immediate consequence of these factorizations.
+We argue this for the first case in Remark \ref{T1-ehp-split}, and for the second in Remark \ref{A-ehp-split}, thereby giving an alternative EHP-based argument for Proposition \ref{A-wood}. \end{remark} \begin{remark} The first EHP sequence in Remark \ref{A-ehp} splits via the Hopf map $S^3\to S^2$.
 The map $f:\Omega S^3\to \B\Aut(\S/2)$ in fact factors through the dotted map in the following diagram: